msteijaert/smurff/README.md

 bootstrap.bat
 b2 toolset=msvc-14.0 address-model=64 --build-type=complete stage
 ```
+This will compile and install boost libraries into build directory.

 If you have Visual Studio different from 2015 - select proper toolset.

-Configure environment variables as in example:
+Configure boost environment variables as in the example:
 ```
 BOOST_INCLUDEDIR=E:\boost_1_65_0
 BOOST_LIBRARYDIR=E:\boost_1_65_0\stage\lib